Make sure that you have received official permission to study at LUE from us.

 An Erasmus mobility grant will only cover a (small) part of the costs of your stay, as this is not a full scholarship.

-Even with a generous scholarship (from the DAAD or the Baden-Württemberg Foundation, for example (2,500 EUR per semester), this sum will not be able to cover all the costs.
+Even with a generous scholarship (from the DAAD or the Baden-Württemberg Foundation), this sum will not be able to cover all the costs.
 In any case, you will need additional money of your own to be able to manage your stay financially.

-Unlike in some other countries, students at German universities can put together their own timetable.
+Unlike in some other countries, students at German universities can put together their own schedule.
 This also applies to international students.

 However, exchange students must take into account the Learning Agreement that you completed in consultation with your home university.